 This is a serious, life-threatening injury.
 It requires emergency medical care.

-When a penetrating brain injury occurs, one area of the brain may be damaged or a larger region.
+When a penetrating brain injury occurs, damage to the brain may occur in one area or a larger region.

 Copyright © Nucleus Medical Media, Inc.